What are the Health Consequences For a Baby Starved of Oxygen at Birth?

 How long can a baby go without oxygen before brain damage occurs?

-The exact length of time that a baby can go without oxygen before brain damage occurs may vary depending on various factors, such as the baby's overall health and whether or not the disruption to the baby's oxygen supply is total or partial.
+The exact length of time that a baby can go with a lack of oxygen at birth before brain damage occurs may vary depending on various factors, such as the baby's overall health and whether or not the disruption to the baby's oxygen supply is total or partial.
 A reasonable estimate is that the baby will start to sustain brain damage after around five to 10 minutes without enough oxygen, and that death is likely if this persists for much longer.

 What are the most common birth asphyxia symptoms?